artoonie/RedStatesBlueStates/README.md

 # Summary
-The links below will give you a list of your friends in "Red States" or "Blue States."
+A Django Application which gives you a list of your friends in "Red States" or "Blue States."

-This searches for any friend in a state with at least one Senator in a given party.

-Use this to have a discussion with your friends about topics you care about, and ask them to voice their opinion to their members of congress.
+You can also use it to generate your own lists - for example, friends who live in states whose senators could swing certain votes.

+Your friends' senators don't represent you, but you can ask your friends to contact their senators.

+View it live on [Heroku](https://redfriendsbluefriends.herokuapp.com).

 # Generated URLs
 You don't need to run this code to see a list of your Red Friends or Blue Friends, you just need to click the links below: